NetSPI/PowerHuntShares/README.md

 * Domain Users can also create up to 10 computer accounts by default that get placed in the Domain Computers group
 * Domain Users that have local administrative access to a domain joined computer can also impersonate the computer account.

 Please Note: Share permissions can be overruled by NTFS permissions.
-Also, be aware that testing excluded share names containing the following keywords: "print$", "prnproc$", "printer", "netlogon",and "sysvol".
+Also, be aware that testing excluded share names containing the following keywords: "print\$", "prnproc\$", "printer", "netlogon",and "sysvol".

 <strong>High Risk Shares</strong><br>
 In the context of this report, high risk shares have been defined as shares that provide unauthorized remote access to a system or application.
-By default, that includes wwwroot, inetpub, c$, and admin$ shares.
+By default, that includes wwwroot, inetpub, c\$, and admin\$ shares.
 However, additional exposures may exist that are not called out beyond that.

 # Example Commands
 Important Note: All commands should be run as an unprivileged domain user.